jasmitha999/Predictza/README.md

-# Predictza
+# PREDICTZA

 🎯 Objective
 Predictza aims to bridge the gap between medical imaging and real-time diagnosis using machine learning.
 By automating the interpretation of ECG images, it empowers users and healthcare providers to identify potential heart conditions early and take preventive actions.

 🧬 How It Works
 Image Validation: The uploaded ECG image undergoes validation to ensure it's a proper ECG scan.

 Metadata Extraction: The app analyzes ECG wave patterns to extract meaningful features (e.g., ST elevation, Q waves).